sonorousduck/hacking_challenge/README.md

 - For importing the backup, run import.sh, and that will take care of all the migrations and importing the database

+# Todo:

+1. Look into using more threads for nginx (if possible)
+2. Add new challenges